We need to filter our locations by brand. Does your plugin or an extension to your plugin have this feature?

 Assigning Brands To Locations

-Power add-on for WPSLP (DIY) or the Power level plan for MySLP is the right choice for doing that.
-Power allows for simple categories or parent/child relationships between categories.
+Power add-on for WPSLP (DIY) or the Professional level plan (or higher) for MySLP is the right choice for doing that.
+Either allows for simple categories or parent/child relationships between categories.
 Locations can be assigned to one or more categories.
 Your users can then search for locations based on those categories.

 For more complex hierarchical functionality , button bars , horizontal check-boxes for categories and more customized approaches you might want to check out our WPSLP Premier subscription or the MySLP Enterprise level subscription